Reinforcement 1

 Sammy has a sunburn.
 He applies aloe vera gel to try to ease the pain.
 He is allergic to aloe vera and it begins to burn.
 He does not use aloe vera gel on a sunburn ever again.
 The procedure described is called:

 Positive punishment.
-The addition of a stimulus (aloe vera/burning) decreases the future likelihood of him applying the aloe vera on a sunburn in the future.
+The addition of a stimulus (aloe vera/burning) decreases the future likelihood of the behavior (applying the aloe vera on a sunburn in the future).

-Every time Johnny hits his sister, his mom takes away his iPad.
-This decreases his behavior of hitting his sister.
+Every time Johnny throws his toys, his mom removes his toy cars.
+This decreases his behavior of throwing his toys.
 This procedure is called:

 Negative punishment.
-Negative (removes iPad) punishment (decreases behavior of hitting sister).
+Negative (removes toys) punishment (decreases behavior of throwing).

 Every time Samantha gets an A on a test, her professor says she does not have to do the homework that week.
 This procedure is called: